← Back to Skills / Marketplace / memphis

 Pattern obscuring content

-Patterns should live behind and around content, not compete with it.
+Patterns should live behind and around content.
 Make sure text sits on clean backgrounds (white, cream, or a solid color) even when the surrounding area has pattern.

 !
 WARNING